danyaljj/lrec-nlp-eval-2018/README.md

 or generate a new one.
 There are beginnings in this project for a Gigaword corpus reader, but it doesn't work yet.

+* the current evaluation approach includes the time to load models/resources in the runtime total.
+This allows us to follow a simple and hopefully foolproof approach to measure time taken, i.e. using the system time value reported by the Gnu "time" command.

 TODO:
 * compute time/10k tokens